cwilliamOkafornta/Microtubule_interaction_analysis/README.md

 5. Scan hardware and select your preferred GPU/CPU.
 6. Click **Run Analysis**.

-## 🛡️ Software Audit & Quality
-As of April 2026, this software has undergone a comprehensive internal review for:
-- **Accuracy**: High-precision spindle pole axis definition implemented specifically for tortuosity quantification.
-- **Robustness**: Maintain original chromosome-based axis for interaction proximity analysis.
-- **Integrity**: Dedicated `load_pole_centroids` logic ensures zero impact on primary microtubule data structures.
-- **Review**: This software is prepared for review by **CODEX** and **CLAUDE**.

 ## 🧪 Testing & Validation
 The toolkit includes a comprehensive test suite for the core logic and plugin integration.